hasura/graphql-engine/docs/graphql/manual/guides/deployment/azure-container-instances-postgres.rst

 .. _deploy_azure_ci_pg:

-Hasura GraphQL Engine on Azure with Container Instances and Postgres
+Hasura GraphQL engine on Azure with Container Instances and Postgres
 ====================================================================

 .. contents:: Table of contents